endlessm/chromium-browser/tools/gn/docs/reference.md

   To target one of these variants individually, use "cflags_c", "cflags_cc", "cflags_objc", and "cflags_objcc",
   respectively.
+These variant-specific versions of cflags* will be appended on the compiler command line after "cflags".

-  These variant-specific versions of cflags* will be appended to the "cflags".
+  See also "asmflags" for flags for assembly-language files.

 ```